If you’re dealing with itchy, uncomfortable patches of psoriasis, you’re not alone.

-Here’s a breakdown of the oils commonly used to treat psoriasis.
+Here’s a breakdown of the oils that may have benefits in managing psoriasis.

-Coconut oil isn’t considered to be an essential oil.
-But it has anti-inflammatory properties that may help ease psoriasis pain.
+Coconut oil isn’t considered an essential oil, but it has anti-inflammatory properties that may help ease psoriasis pain.
 It’s widely regarded as a gentle ingredient.
 Because of this, it’s often recommended as a treatment for scalp psoriasis.
 The oil moisturizes the skin and scales.